 The EasyPLC Software Suite is a complete PLC, HMI, and Machine Simulator.
-The purpose of this quick start is to help you quickly learn this software suite.
+This quick start aims to help you quickly learn this software suite.
 The manual that comes with EasyPLC Software Suite can always be referenced when required.

 We will be using the simple conveyor in the machine simulator.
 The EasyPLC PLC will be used to program the ladder logic for this simple conveyor.
-Compiling and transferring the program to the EasyPLC Virtual CPU, we will then demonstrate the control of the conveyor.
+Compiling and transferring the program to the EasyPLC Virtual CPU, we will demonstrate the conveyor’s control.
 An HMI will also be programmed to indicate the direction of the conveyor.
 Let’s get started.

 Learn PLC programming the easy way.
 Invest in yourself today.
 See below on how to receive a 10% discount on this already cost-effective learning tool.